-CARS.COM — Subaru introduced an all-new Impreza sedan and hatchback for 2017, and now here at the 2017 New York International Auto Show, the new 2018 Crosstrek debuted.
-It's essentially the new Impreza hatchback given the Outback treatment.
+CARS.COM — Subaru introduced an all-new Impreza sedan and hatchback for 2017, and now here at the 2017 New York International Auto Show, the new 2018 Subaru Crosstrek debuted.
+It’s essentially the new Impreza hatchback given the Outback treatment.

-The Crosstrek Sits Higher
+The Subaru Crosstrek Sits Higher

-3.6 inches higher, to be exact.
-It has 8.7 inches of ground clearance, so if you are an active person who enjoys heading off-road (but not too far off-road; the Crosstrek doesn't have the tires for that), you can trek down your favorite trail with a kayak on the roof.
-The fact that the Crosstrek doesn't have a tall roof makes it easy to actually load stuff onto the roof rack.
+The Crosstrek sits 3.6 inches higher, to be exact.
+It has 8.7 inches of ground clearance, so if you are an active person who enjoys heading off-road (but not too far off-road; the Crosstrek doesn’t have the tires for that), you can trek down your favorite trail with a kayak on the roof.
+The fact that the Crosstrek doesn’t have a tall roof makes it easy to actually load stuff onto the roof rack.

 The Crosstrek has X-Mode

-While the Impreza features standard all-wheel drive, the Crosstrek adds a feature that was previously only on the Forester: X-Mode is a low-speed electronic system (it only works up to 25 mph) that allows the computer to control wheel slippage, enabling you to get moving if you're in a very sticky situation off-road or trying to scale a slick or muddy hill.
+While Subaru’s Impreza features standard all-wheel drive, the new Crosstrek adds a feature that was previously only on the Forester: X-Mode is a low-speed electronic system (it only works up to 25 mph) that allows the computer to control wheel slippage, enabling you to get moving if you’re in a very sticky situation off-road or trying to scale a slick or muddy hill.
 It also enables Hill Descent Control, useful for driving down a decline with limited traction.
-The Impreza's AWD system is meant more for on-road traction and inclement weather.
+The Impreza’s all-wheel-drive system is meant more for on-road traction and inclement weather.